 Late requests for waiving will be reviewed upon receipt of documentation of alternative and comparable coverage.
 Students must contact Insurance & Immunization Records at email@example.com within 30 days of gaining insurance and provide documentation of coverage enrollment.
 Documentation includes a front-and-back image of your insurance card, printed with your indentifying information.

 For more information please see our Important Waiver Information page for more information.

 Global Insurance Coverage with Aetna Student Health Insurance

-Both levels, Gold and Platinum, of Aetna Student Health Insurance provide coverage on a global level.
+The Columbia Student Health Insurance Plan provides coverage on a global level.
 If you are outside of the NYC area or the United States, you still have insurance coverage.
-It is recommended that you phone On Call International preemptively if you know you will be traveling, or know you will be spending time abroad, to ensure your coverage and know of medical services nearby.
+It is recommended that you phone On Call International preemptively if you know you will be traveling, or spending time abroad, to ensure your coverage and know of medical services nearby in advance of travel.
 Similarly to needing a referral aside from care at Columbia Health Services, prior approval is needed.
 If you are in need of medical attention, please contact a representative at On Call International to gain approval for services.

 Aetna Health Insurance and Travel Assistance Information: